surrealdb/memodb/CARGO.md

 - `skip`: Optional number of items to skip (for pagination)
 - `limit`: Optional maximum number of items to return
 - `version`: Specific version timestamp for historical operations

+#### Project History

+**Note:** This project was originally developed under the name `memodb`.
+It has been renamed to `surrealmx` to better reflect its evolution and alignment with the SurrealDB ecosystem.